volumio/docs/docs/00_User_Manual/00_Quick_Start_Guide.md

 ### FIRST CONNECTION TO THE WEB-UI

 * Once the system is on and you have connected to it through your network or via the hotspot, you will reach Volumio's web-UI.
-The first time, an helper is assisting you to configure Volumio.
+The first time, a helper will assist you to configure Volumio.
 Don't worry if you missed it, you can still configure it later !

 * The helper first screen : Choose your LANGUAGE
 <img src="./img/helper-first-screen.png" width="624">